Cenovus shareholder seeks to halt purchase of ConocoPhillips assets

+* BHP under pressure to review structure, dump petroleum (Adds Elliott comment, updates shares)

-TORONTO A Cenovus Energy Inc (CVE.TO) shareholder has asked a Canadian regulator to halt the company's recent C$17 billion ($12.6 billion) purchase of some ConocoPhillips (COP.N) assets, saying the new stock issued to help fund the deal has diluted the value of Cenovus shares.
+April 25 A Cenovus Energy Inc shareholder has asked a Canadian regulator to halt the company's recent C$17 billion ($12.6 billion) purchase of some ConocoPhillips assets, saying the new stock issued to help fund the deal has diluted the value of Cenovus shares.

 Toronto-based Coerente Capital Management has filed a letter with the Ontario Securities Commission, Len Racioppo, Coerente's managing director, said in an email to Reuters on Tuesday.